 The idea that our offices will soon become paperless has been a dream for many of us for many years.
 The truth is we are far from a completely paperless office anytime soon.
-So the question becomes, āHow can we manage all that paper?ā Paper can overtake our offices so much that it creates physical and mental clutter and clutter is a big-time enemy of focus.
+So the question becomes, āHow can we manage all that paper?ā Paper can overtake our offices so much that it creates physical and mental clutter which are big-time enemies of focus.
 With stacks of papers all around to distract you from the task at hand, it is nearly impossible to work at your optimal productivity level.

 Paper is challenging because itās a tangible object that takes up space and multiplies at what feels like a constant speed, making it hard to keep up with.
 My top technique to conquer your paper flow involves two steps: first create a system for your paper and then maintain your paper system.
 Creating a paper flow system involves designing a process for every paper that makes its way into your office.
 Paper is often overlooked as a priority because there are always more important tasks to accomplish than filing or organizing documents, but the truth is without the ability to find documents efficiently when theyāre needed or focus on the task at hand, you are wasting even more valuable time.
 In fact, the National Association of Professional Organizers reports we spend an entire year of our lives looking for lost items!
 Creating and maintaining an efficient paper flow system is an investment in constructing an environment that supports your productivity.